Whether you want to inform users or edit the video by aligning audio or subtitle tracks accurately, you need to determine the video’s duration.

 Here are five ways:

-To illustrate this, I will demonstrate with the “sample.mp4” video.
+To illustrate this, I will use the “sample.mp4” video as an example.

 Method 1: Using OpenCV